Registration for post-mortem donation of tissue to the Glasgow Traumatic Brain Injury Archive for medical research & education

 The tissue is processed in several ways.
 This allows maximum information to be obtained and to ensure it is of use for many years to come.
 This includes freezing some of the tissue or processing it in chemicals to allow it to be viewed using a microscope.

 All costs relating to the donation will be met by the research team, including any transportation costs in bringing your body to the mortuary.

 Can I register for post-mortem examination if I live outside of Glasgow?

-The Bio-Repository works with hospitals outwith the region who can assist in performing the examination so that tissue can be recovered and transferred wherever possible.
+The Glasgow TBI Archive works with hospitals across the UK who can assist in performing the examination so that tissue can be recovered wherever possible.

 Do I have to do this?

 It is up to you to decide if you want to register for post-mortem examination and donate tissue for research and education.
 Your decision will not affect your treatment, care or diagnosis.